makerspace/internal/README.md

 Internal.makerspace.se
 ======================

-Internal system for member management and similar tasks.
+Internal system for member management, access control, payments and invoices, newsletters and similar.

-Build using CodeIgniter, Boostrap, MariaDB, Memcached and other awesome tools.
+Built using CodeIgniter, Boostrap, MariaDB, Memcached and other awesome tools and softwares.

 LICENSE
 =======
-Licensed under AGPL which means that you HAVE to release the source-code if you've added or changed anything.
-(We suggest that you fork the repo on github!)
+Licensed under AGPL which means that you have to release the source-code if you've modified or improved anything.
+See the LICENSE file for more details.
+We suggest that you fork the repo on github: https://github.com/makerspace/internal.makerspace.se

 ~ Stay open source!